Introduction

 When shorting the FTSE, choosing a reliable platform can make all the difference.
 Below is a comparison of three top platforms for UK traders:

-• IG: Offering both CFDs and spread betting, IG is ideal for experienced traders who need access to advanced tools and a wide range of markets.
+• IG: Offering both CFDs and spread betting, IG is suited to experienced traders who want advanced tools and access to a wide range of markets.

 Each platform is regulated by the FCA, ensuring a secure trading environment.